MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 ## Install Docker

 Docker is required in order to work with Windows containers.
 Docker consists of the Docker Engine, and the Docker client.
-Install the Docker daemon and client using these steps.
+Install the Docker Engine and client using these steps.

 Create a folder on the Nano Server host for the Docker executables.